Arizona Diminished Value Claims

 In Arizona, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
-When another driver is responsible, Arizona law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of a property damage claim.
+When another driver is responsible for the accident, Arizona law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+An Arizona diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+Arizona is considered a diminished value state, meaning this right is recognized under state law.
+For a more detailed explanation of diminished value claims, drivers can explore our Arizona diminished value guide.

 Save Time